 PDO threads are dissolvable, but the process occurs over approximately 6 months.
 As the threads are in their process of dissolution, the fibroblast cells in the dermis are regenerating the collagen matrix with healthy new protein.
 The collagen remodeling that occurs during this time extends the results of the initial procedure up to another 6 months.
 Patients appreciate the skin-smoothing and tightening effects of treatment for a total of 9 to 12 months.

-Which Treatments Work Well With PDO Thread Lift?
+Which Treatments Work Well With A PDO Thread Lift?

-Is PDO Thread Lift Safe?
-What are the Possible Side Effects?
+Is Threadlift Treatment Safe?
+What Are The Possible Side Effects?

 The PDO thread lift is a safe and effective procedure after which patients typically encounter minimal pain.
 Dr. Krummen may prescribe pain medication, though many patients are able to maintain comfort using only over-the-counter medications.
 Common side effects after treatment include minor bruising and swelling that decreases over 24 to 48 hours.
 Each may be mitigated with ice and, if so desired, arnica gel.
 Patients should avoid strenuous activity for a few days to avoid prolonged swelling.